Sizes="auto" pretty much requires width and height attributes

 But don’t take my word for it.
 Here’s a note from Section 4.8.2.2 of the HTML specification, Sizes attributes:

-attributes or with CSS.
-Without specified dimensions, the image will likely render with 300x150 dimensions becausesizes="auto"
+Note: […] it is strongly encouraged to specify dimensions using thewidthandheightattributes or with CSS.
+Without specified dimensions, the image will likely render with 300x150 dimensions becausesizes="auto"impliescontain-intrinsic-size: 300px 150px

 <img